JoergM/shiv-uv-example/README.md

 Inside the package is a small code snippet using click for parsing an argument.
 It is there to demonstrate the use of an external package (click).

+Replace it with whatever code you would like.

 ### Package structure

 It also imports a second internal module to demonstrate, how to structure this package.

 Some notes on that:

-- local modules are imported using the relative syntax `import .modname`
+- local modules are imported using the relative syntax `import .modname` (as demonstrated using mod.py in cli.py)
 - The console script entry point needs to be defined in pyproject.toml:

 ```aiignore